BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 so updates to the help only need to be made here.

-The readme in particular I am welcome to big changes to, but if you do, make sure the docs generator at [nixCats-doc](https://github.com/BirdeeHub/nixCats-doc) can handle it.
+The readme in particular I am welcome to big changes to, but if you do, make sure the site generator at [nixCats-doc](https://github.com/BirdeeHub/nixCats-doc) can handle it.

 For the readme it just uses pandoc with a github flavored markdown.